 - What Betting Sites Offer Free Bets? + −

-Most reputable UK betting sites offer new customers free bets and they come in different shapes and sizes.
-You should always check the free bet terms and conditions in order to qualify for the betting bonus, with bookies sometimes providing more free bets to loyal customers.
+Most reputable UK betting sites offer new customers free bets when joining as a new customer.
+You should always check the free bet terms and conditions to qualify for the betting bonus, with bookies sometimes providing more free bets to loyal customers.
 You usually get a free bet when you make a first deposit and place a first bet.

 - Are Betting Sites Legal? + −

 Yes, any betting site that is licensed by the UK Gambling Commission is completely legal.
-That means that any money deposited into your betting account is ring-fenced and that the bookies will abide by fair practice.
+Any money deposited into your betting account is ring-fenced and the bookies will abide by fair practice.
 You can legally place bets on any of the sporting events showcased on the site and you must agree to the overall terms and conditions when signing up.

 - How Do I Place A Bet Online? + −

 The first step is to open a bookmaker account.
 You enter personal details and then fund your account by depositing through one of the available payment options.
 Once funded, then you can choose a betting selection and the relevant stake.
 You are then in a position to place a bet at the available odds and it will be processed.

 - How Long Does It Take To Sign Up To Betting Sites? + −

-It generally takes a few minutes to sign up an account at a betting site.
-You need to enter some personal information and ensure you have one of the deposit methods that are listed for that bookie.
-You might be required to provide additional information to make sure that the bookmaker knows their customers and that might be some kind of proof of ID and address to fully verify your account for withdrawals.
+It generally only takes a few minutes to sign up to an account at a betting site.
+You need to enter some personal information and ensure you have one of the deposit methods that are available.
+You might be required to provide additional information like proof of ID and address to fully verify your account for withdrawals.

 - What Is The Best Betting App In The UK? + −

 Many leading UK betting sites have apps available so that customers can download a betting app through iPhone or Android.
 You can compare the different bookmaker apps and work out which one is the best when it comes to signing in and choosing the right bets for you.
-When betting through a UK betting site on mobile, there’s often the chance to download the app.
+There’s often the chance to download the app directly on site.

 - How Do I Use My Free Bet Offer? + −

 Once your free bet has been credited, you should visit the bookmaker and decide on your betting selection.
-Once this has been added to your bet slip, you can then choose to use your free bet for that particular selection.
-Please note that free bet stakes are generally not included in any returns and this should be borne in mind when selecting the odds for your free bet offer.
+Once added to your bet slip, you can then choose to use your free bet for that selection.
+Please note that free bet stakes are generally not included in any returns should your selection be a winner.